 Learn How to Manage Many to Many Relationships in Power Pivot

 Power Pivot has been around since 2010, and many people still struggle with managing relationships.
 Even more so most struggle with more complex relationships such as Many to Many relationships.
-In fact, I have seen many people begin to set up data models in Excel, only to throw the hat in because they don’t know what to do when a many to many relationships exists.
+In fact, I have seen many people begin to set up data models in Excel, only to throw the hat in because they don’t know what to do when a many to many relationships exist.

 Relationships define the backbone of any data model set up in Excels Power Pivot.
 Their existence enables us to carry out calculations and analysis across multiples tables of data.

 The approach we will take is very systematic.
 We will build up our data model table by table.
-This way we can see how additional tables of data, that contain many to many relationships, can effect our pivot table formula.
+This way we can see how additional tables of data, that contain many to many relationships, can affect our pivot table formula.
 Then we will look at how the problems can be solved.
 You will be introduced to bridging tables and you will also be introduced to the DAX function Calculate.